-You are normally required to have a good first or upper second class UK honours degree (or equivalent from a university outside the UK) in a relevant humanities subject.
-See website for more details.
+You are normally required to have a good first or upper second class honours degree (or equivalent from a university outside the UK) in a relevant humanities subject.

 Months of entry

-• Typically includes one term’s residential study at the British School at Rome
+* Typically includes one term’s residential study at the British School at Rome (incurs additional costs)

-• Department rated third in UK for the quality of its publications
+* In the Research Excellence Framework 2014, the Department was rated 3rd in the UK for the quality of its publications

 Information for international students